A short film series exploring how Google is imagining an adaptive, personal, and expressive future for design

 Unexpected

 What does it take to evolve a design system beyond the traditional rulebook?
-How do you make a system that creates space for interpretation and expression–space for coherence but not chaos?
+How do you make a system that creates space for interpretation and expression — space for coherence but not chaos?
 Can a system flex and bend without sacrificing values like consistency and accessibility?
-What if consistency didn’t have to mean uniformity–what if we can create a beat to build new rhythms on for the future?
+What if consistency didn’t have to mean uniformity?
+Can we create a beat to build new rhythms for the future?

 Get to know Material You